JehoonChung/jehoonchung.github.io/_research/research.md

 collection: research
 permalink: /research/
 ---
-I position my research in structured reduced-form empirical work that delivers policy-relevant insights.
-I am paricularly interested in exploring real-world questions through the lens of economic theory.
-To broaden the impact of my work, I am pursuing training in structural modeling to quantify welfare implications and provide fully grounded policy recommendations.
+I position my research within the tradition of structured reduced-form empirical work.
+Motivated by a strong interest in exploring real-world questions through the lens of economic theory, I value research that generates meaningful policy insights.
+To extend the reach of my work, I am pursuing training in structural modeling to quantify welfare implications and deliver fully grounded policy recommendations.